 Be warned: in practice, this is a complex financial transaction.
 Don’t move forward unless you have a contract drawn up by an attorney to protect your interests.
 Local real estate investment clubs may have a pool of investors interested in this type of transaction.

 Most homeowners think about a budget after they buy their home.
-However, with a smart budget in place, you might be able to afford that home sooner than later.
+However, with a smart budget in place before house hunting, you might be able to afford that home sooner than later.

 Think about where you spend your money and look for areas where you can save.
 This might mean dropping your daily Starbucks and drinking homemade coffee or grabbing the free cup at work.
 You can drop multiple television subscriptions and pay for the one you watch most often.
 Look for ways to make groceries cheaper by cutting coupons and making a meal plan based on sale items.

 By revising your budget, you free up more cash that you can use for the down payment or monthly mortgage payments.

 According to Dan Beaulieu of Burlington House Buyers, this strategy involves “buying a small multifamily property, two to four units, and living in one unit and renting out the others.”